HGustavs/LenaSYS/DuggaSys/microservices/Microservices.md

 <br>

 ### deleteListentries_ms.php
 Listentries are duggas, headers, tests etc. __deleteListentries_ms.php__ DELETES listentries from the database.
 Should not be confused with the microservice removeListentries (that changes to visible value of the listentrie to "hide" it.
 This will enable restoring deleted items).
+The microserive retrieves all updated data from the database (through retrieveCourseedService_ms.php) as the output for the microservice.
+See __retrieveCourseedService_ms.php__  for more information.

 __Include original service files:__ sessions.php, basic.php

 __Include microservice:__ getUid_ms.php, retrieveSectionedService_ms.php

+- __Session:__ Connects to the database and starts the session.

+- __Parameters:__ Fetches the following parameters from the request:

+    - 'courseid': Course ID.
+    - 'coursevers': Course version.
+    - 'log_uuid': Log UUID.
+    - 'opt': Operation type.
+    - 'sectid': Section ID to be deleted.

+- __Get User ID:__ Calls 'etUid()' to retrieve the user ID from the session.

+- __User and SuperUser check:__ Calls 'checklogin()' to verify if the user is logged in.

+    If the user is a superuser:
+    - Deletes related entries from the __'useranswer'__ table using the section ID ('sectid').
+    - Deletes the section entry from the __'listentries'__ table using the section ID ('sectid').
+    - Handles errors related to foreign key constraints during deletion.

+- __retrieveSectionedService:__ calls 'retrieveSectionedService' function (retrieveSectionedService_ms.php) to fetch the updated data after the deletion operation.

+- __Return:__ Combines the deletion debug information and the updated data.
+Returns the result as a JSON-encoded string as the output of the microservice.

 __Querys used in this microservice:__